WebOfTrust/WOT-terms/docs/howto/pull-in-markdown-documents.md

 In your local copy of the repository WebofTrust [WOT-terms](https://github.com/WebOfTrust/WOT-terms) It MUST be in:

-- the root directory of the Jekyll site.
+- the `docs` directory of the Docusaurus site.
 - In the `gh-pages` branch

 ## Next?

-We are going to process this document with shell scripts and Jekyll to produce a copy of the documents in a static Jekyll website that has sidebars, filter options, automatic links in text to the glossary etc.
+We are going to process this document with shell scripts and Docusaurus to produce a copy of the documents in a static Docusaurus website that has sidebars, filter options, automatic links in text to the glossary etc.